Lawmakers call for IRS scrutiny of Trump-backed nonprofit that aids Jan. 6 rioters

 NPR found other instances in which the group expressed support for Trump's reelection, took part in partisan campaign events and encouraged people to vote against political candidates.

-Congressman Bill Pascrell, Jr., of New Jersey oversees the Internal Revenue Service as the top Democrat on the House Ways and Means Subcommittee on Oversight.
+Rep. Bill Pascrell Jr. of New Jersey oversees the Internal Revenue Service as the top Democrat on the House Ways and Means Subcommittee on Oversight.
 In response to NPR's reporting, Pascrell called on the agency to open an investigation into the Patriot Freedom Project

 "If this purported nonprofit organization is using its pulpit to promote Donald Trump, the group is not just supporting the same authoritarianism espoused by an insurrectionist – it is also breaking federal tax law and must be held accountable," said Pascrell in a statement to NPR.
 "The IRS should investigate this case immediately and crack down on those potentially abusing our tax code."

-Pascrell's Republican counterpart on the oversight committee, Rep. David Schweikert of Arizona, did not respond to NPR's request for comment.
+Pascrell's Republican counterpart on the Subcommittee on Oversight, Rep. David Schweikert of Arizona, did not respond to NPR's request for comment.

-Sen. Sheldon Whitehouse, a Democrat from Rhode Island, raised concerns about what he views as lax IRS enforcement of nonprofits involved in political activity.
+Sen. Sheldon Whitehouse, D-R.I., raised concerns about what he views as lax IRS enforcement of nonprofits involved in political activity.

 "There are 501(c)(3) organizations that openly flout the law and solicit tax-deductible donations to fund political activities," Whitehouse told NPR in a statement.
 "These political organizations masquerade as charities and brazenly ignore the law, because they don't think the IRS will enforce it.
 Too often, they're right.
 It's long past time that the IRS crack down on these abuses."

-Rep. Jamie Raskin, a Maryland Democrat, said in an interview that he was concerned by NPR's reporting on the Patriot Freedom Project's political activity.
+Rep. Jamie Raskin, D-Md., said in an interview that he was concerned by NPR's reporting on the Patriot Freedom Project's political activity.

 The Patriot Freedom Project did not respond to NPR's requests for comment.

 An IRS official declined to comment.
-Because the group is based in New Jersey, it is also regulated by the state's authorities.
-A spokesperson for the New Jersey Division of Consumer Affairs told NPR, "We cannot comment on hypothetical violations of the law," but noted that violations of federal law could also lead to repercussions on the state level.
+Because the group is based in New Jersey, it is also regulated by that state's authorities.
+A spokesperson for the New Jersey Division of Consumer Affairs told NPR, "We cannot comment on hypothetical violations of the law," but noted that violations of federal law could also lead to repercussions at the state level.

 What does the law say?